joshuawcampb/Active-Directory-Home-Lab/README.md

 ![](images/image.png)

 ## Network Setup
 Configured the server and client VM network settings to enable a second adapter for an internal network.
-Configured the server network configuration to set the static IP address: 192.168.10.10.
-The client machine IP address was set to 192.168.10.20 to ensure the server and client were on the same local network.
+Configured the server network configuration to set the static IP address: `192.168.10.10`.
+The client machine IP address was set to `192.168.10.20` to ensure the server and client were on the same local network.
 The server and client machines were both configured to have the DNS point to the server IP.

 ![](images/image31.png)
 ![](images/image37.png)

 ## Active Directory and DNS Server Setup
 Installed Active Directory Domain Services and DNS Server.
-Promoted the server to a domain controller and gave it the domain name: campbell.local.
+Promoted the server to a domain controller and gave it the domain name: `campbell.local`.

 ![](images/image39.png)
 ![](images/image2.png)